Hypocrisy (band)

 Hypocrisy is a Swedish melodic death metal band formed in October 1991 in Ludvika by Peter Tägtgren.
-The band has released thirteen studio albums since their inception.
+The band has released thirteen studio albums.

 History

-After spending three years in Fort Lauderdale, Florida, in 1990, founder Peter Tägtgren returned to his homeland of Sweden, to form his own band.
-Hypocrisy's early releases were noted as being well-executed death metal, but panned for not being particularly innovative.
-That criticism waned as the band matured, cultivating a more distinctive sound as well as employing an introspective lyrical approach.
-Later releases have a more atmospheric sound, with lyrical exploration of aliens and abduction experiences.
+After three years in Fort Lauderdale, Florida, in 1990, founder Peter Tägtgren returned to Sweden to form a band.
+Critics noted that Hypocrisy's early releases were well-executed but not particularly innovative death metal.
+That criticism waned as the band cultivated a distinctive sound and employed introspective lyrics.
+Later releases have an atmospheric sound and lyrics that explore aliens and abductions.

-Tägtgren's experience as a producer may also have led to the band's change in musical direction, as he is more closely involved with many other bands while producing their albums.
+Tägtgren's experience as a producer may have led to the band's change in musical direction.
+He is closely involved with many other bands while producing their albums.

+They appeared at the Wacken Open Air music festival in 1998, 2002, 2004 and 2022.

 After twice cancelling a U.S. tour in 2009, Hypocrisy confirmed a North American tour for 2010.
-Joining them on the "Long Time, No Death" tour were Scar Symmetry, Hate, Blackguard and Swashbuckle.
+Scar Symmetry, Hate, Blackguard and Swashbuckle joined them on the "Long Time, No Death" tour.
 From January to March 2010, they toured Germany, Eastern Europe and Scandinavia, finishing in Moscow.
 Their North American tour took place in May 2010.

-On 14 October 2011, Hypocrisy released a DVD called Hell Over Sofia - 20 Years of Chaos and Confusion.
+On 14 October 2011, Hypocrisy released the DVD Hell Over Sofia - 20 Years of Chaos and Confusion.
 It contains a full concert from the "Long Time, No Death" tour.
-The DVD also contains a one and a half-hour documentary about the band.
+The DVD contains a one and a half-hour documentary.
 On 10 November 2011, Mikael Hedlund announced writing material for a new studio album during an interview with Metal Shock Finlands chief editor, Mohsen Fayyazi.
-Mikael tells Metal Shock Finland:
+Hedlund told Metal Shock Finland:

 It's too early to say what it's going to sounds like, but all I can say is that it's not gonna be any change of style.
 It will be a classic HYPOCRISY album without [any] compromises.
 We already got some material and we're really looking forward to enter the studio again.
 We don't know yet when it will [be], but hopefully after the summer 2012.
 Nothing is confirmed yet.
 We're doing the Metalfest tour [of Europe] in May/June plus some other festivals.
 That's the plans at the moment.

-In early 2012 the band began to write new material for a follow-up to A Taste of Extreme Divinity.
-On 21 December 2012 Hypocrisy announced that the title of the upcoming album is End of Disclosure.
+In early 2012, the band began to writing a follow-up to A Taste of Extreme Divinity.
+On 21 December 2012 Hypocrisy announced that the title of the upcoming album would be End of Disclosure.
 It was released on 22 March 2013.

-Hypocrisy's thirteenth studio album, and first in eight years, Worship was released on 26 November 2021.
-The album was preceded by a music video for the first single "Chemical Whore".
-It was later elected by Loudwire as the 32nd best metal song of 2021.
+Hypocrisy's thirteenth studio album, and first in eight years, Worship, was released on 26 November 2021.
+The album was preceded by a music video for first single "Chemical Whore".
+Loudwire elected it the 32nd best metal song of 2021.

-On 5 April 2022, via the band's official Facebook page, the band announced the departure of Horgh from the band.
-He was replaced a week later by Henrik Axelsson of The Crown.
+On 5 April 2022, via the band's official Facebook page, the band announced Horgh's departure.
+He was replaced a week later with Henrik Axelsson of The Crown.